ggruff/spark_workshop/README.md

 ```
 $ sh run.sh
 ```
 from a terminal to download a JSON dataset and start the Docker container.
-T

 7. You should be able to navigate to **`http://0.0.0.0:8889`** with your browser and see a Jupyter notebook instance. **The password is `spark`.**